Acoustic Research AR-303a Speakers

 As far as reviews go, I refer you to John Atkinson's Stereophile review and the attached review by Robert E. Greene done for the print version of The Absolute Sound in July 1996 but which is not available online as far as I can discover.

 I can verify by adjusting my vertical seating position that Atkinson is right about needing to sit on or just below the tweeter axis to get the best high frequencies from these speakers.
-My current small Drexel/Heritage chair is still a bit low even though I placed a Target shelf beneath the seat cushion to raise my ear height a couple of inches.
-I have ordered a pair of Penny Mustard barrel chairs for this Blue Room which I should receive by mid-January and which I know from experience (I have three of these same chairs in a downstairs room already) will raise my sitting position another inch or two which should be just about right.
+My current small Drexel/Heritage chair was still about an inch too low even though I placed a Target shelf beneath the seat cushion to raise my ear height a couple of inches.
+I have ordered a pair of Penny Mustard barrel chairs for this Blue Room which I should receive by mid-January and which I know from experience (I have three of these same chairs in a downstairs room already) will raise my sitting position to 39 inches, which is right on axis with the tweeter with the speakers on their 18-inch stands.
 This ear height is more crucial in my current near field listening positon, of course, for simple geometric reasons.
+For the present, I have achieved this 39i-inch ear height by adding this gel cushion below the seat cushion of the chair instead of the Target shelf.

 I hear the "roughness" REG refers to in his review but, oddly, this quality seems to diminish with proper listening axis (toed in and ear height relative to the tweeter) and near field listening.
 And while I hear a slight foreshortening of the depth of field compared to that from other speakers mentioned by both Atkinson and Greene, in this near-field set up, there is still enough depth and three dimensionality to satisfy, even on large-scale orchestral music.